dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/readers_source_&_filesystem.md

 ### Source `readers`

-This source provides resources that are chunked file readers.
-You can customize these readers optionally, resources provided are:
+This source offers chunked file readers as resources, which can be optionally customized.
+Provided resources include:

 - read_csv
 - read_jsonl